Python-Markdown/markdown/docs/extensions/api.md

 other Markdown.
 Block processors excel at code formatting, equation layouts, and tables.

-A block processor should inherit from `markdown.blockprocessors.BlockProcessor`, be passed `md.parser` on initialization, and implement both the `test` and `run` methods:
+Block processors inherit from `markdown.blockprocessors.BlockProcessor`, are passed `md.parser` on initialization, and implement both the `test` and `run` methods:

 * `test(self, parent, block)` takes two parameters: